-From a German law perspective, the security interest in the rights to the unfunded capital commitments can be established by way of a pledge or by way of a security assignment.
+From a German law perspective, the security interest in the rights to the unfunded capital commitments can be established by way of a pledge or security assignment.
 While a pledge requires a written notification to the investors in order to perfect the security, a security assignment can be made on a silent basis (although a notice of assignment may provide the lenders with some additional comfort).